iFR-ACSO/TAC25-Inf-MPC/README.md

   ```

-- An alternative is to use the provided `.zip` in the DARUS repository <https://doi.org/10.18419/DARUS-5297\>.
+- An alternative is to use the provided `.zip` in the [DARUS repository](https://doi.org/10.18419/DARUS-5297).
 Download the data set and unzip it.
 A copy of CaΣoS submodule is provided.
   Follow the instructions below.

 - MOSEK [2] v11.0.4 is used as the underlying SDP